Senate commends Lai Mohammed for national visibility - Vanguard News Nigeria

-The Senate, on Thursday in Abuja, commended the Minister of Information and Culture, Alhaji Lai Mohammed, for innovative programmes and policies at bringing government activities to visibility.
+Abuja – The Senate on Thursday in Abuja commended the Minister of Information and Culture, Alhaji Lai Mohammed, for innovative programmes and policies at bringing government activities to visibility.

 The Chairman of the Senate Committee on Information and National Orientation, Sen. Suleiman Adoke, made the commendation during an oversight visit to the ministry on 2018 Budget implementation.